 Next, add the garlic, rosemary and thyme.
 Cook for another 1 to 2 minutes, until fragrant.

 Stir in the remaining 1 tablespoon of butter, dijon mustard, chicken broth, and apple cider until incorporated, scraping the pan’s brown bits.
-Add apples and simmer for about 5 minutes until softened, stirring occasionally.
+Next, add apples and simmer on low heat for about 5 minutes until softened, stirring occasionally.

 If the liquid is evaporating too much, add equal parts broth and cider as needed.
 At this point, the sauce should slightly thicken, but still be relatively thin.

 Return the fully cooked pork chops into the skillet, nesting them under the apples and sauce.
-Simmer for another 1 to 2 minutes.
+Simmer for another 2 minutes.
+Garnish with herbs and serve with your favorite sides!
+I always go for these spinach mashed potatoes and lemon green beans.

 Pairing and Serving Ideas